-COMMAND DESCRIPTION Host Address Enter the address of the host server.
-Login Type Anonymous.
+COMMAND DESCRIPTION Enter the address of the host server.
+Host Address Login Type Anonymous.
 This is when a user I.D. and password is automatically supplied to the server for anonymous access.
 Anonymous logins will work only if your ISP or service administrator has enabled this option.
 Normal.
 The server requires a unique User ID and Password to login.
 Transfer Type Transfer files in either ASCII (plain text format) or in binary mode.
 Configuration and firmware files should be transferred in binary mode.
 Initial Remote Directory Specify the default remote directory (path).
-Initial Local Directory Specify the default local directory (path).
+Specify the default local directory (path).
+Initial Local Directory

-Table 24-2 General Commands for GUI-based FTP Clie ents -- ------
+Table 24-2 General Commands for GUI-based FTP Clients

-24.7.4 FTP over WAN Restrictions
+24.7.4 FTP Restrictions

-FTP over WAN will not work when:
+FTP will not work when:

-- Telnet service is disabled in Secured Client Sets. - The IP address(es) in the Secured Client Sets menu does not match the client IP address.
+- FTP service is disabled in the Access Control screen. - The IP address(es) in the Secured Client Set in the Remote Management screen does not match the client IP address.
 If it does not match, the switch will disconnect the Telnet session immediately.